 Where to Get Snowshoes

-If you’re interested in purchasing but need something more budget-friendly, check out a resale shop like Switchback Gear Exchange and Play It Again Sports.
-There’s no guarantee that you’ll find what you’re looking for and it certainly won’t be as high-tech or modern as the new versions, but snowshoeing is an ancient tradition.
-You don’t need high tech plastics or stainless steel lugs to keep your weight evenly distributed on top of the snow.
-Snowshoes that look like old, wooden tennis racquets are plenty serviceable for a casual afternoon of winter hiking.
+If you’d prefer your own snowshoes, you can purchase a new pair at a number of local outfitters, including Bill & Paul’s Sporthaus, Moosejaw, REI and Sierra Trading Post.
+If you’re like something more budget-friendly, check out a resale shop like Switchback Gear Exchange or Play It Again Sports.
+There’s no guarantee that you’ll find what you’re looking for and it likely won’t be as high-tech or modern as the new versions – but snowshoes that look like old, wooden tennis racquets are plenty serviceable for a casual afternoon of winter hiking.

 A brief note on snowshoeing etiquette: many snowshoeing trails overlap with cross country skiing trails.
 If you come across a groomed trail, try to stay off the groomed area.
 Leave it for the skiers - they need it.
 Also, try to avoid stepping in and ruining the hard fought tracks cross country skiers work to establish (they look like twin ruts through the snow).
 This keeps everyone playing well together and makes you ready to hit the trails.

 Multiple Grand Rapids-area locations include snowshoe rentals right on site like Blandford Nature Center!